The Hubbard Model: Important Open Questions

 While affirmative answers to this question have been suggested on the basis of various approximate calculations, the presence of multiple intertwined orders - with the consequent existence of subtle energies that are difficult to capture reliably - renders the validity of these approximate results uncertain.

 {\bf What exotic phases arise?} At the same time, while there are various reasons to feel that exotic forms of quantum order can arise in the Hubbard model - at least if the underlying band-structure cooperates - currently the evidence for these states ranges from suggestive to absent.
-Ideally, one would like to identify versions of the model that unambiguously exhibit various forms of insulating quantum spin liquids, pair-density-wave SCs, and/or possible forms of orbital loop current order.
+Ideally, one would like to identify versions of the model that unambiguously exhibit various forms of insulating quantum spin liquids, pair-density-wave SCs (in more than one dimension), and/or possible forms of orbital loop current order.

 {\bf What sort of non-Fermi-liquid behaviors occur at elevated $T$?} We have hardly touched on the nature of the model at finite $T$ (although much is known) and have totally neglected any issues associated with near equilibrium dynamical properties, much less the far from equilibrium behaviors that are of so much recent interest.
 For instance, for $U$ on the order of the bandwidth, there most probably will not be a broad range of $T$ above all ordering temperatures in which the system can be well described by the weakly interacting quasi-particles of Fermi liquid theory.
 What the behavior is in this regime of $T$ - especially including what processes govern the dissipative linear response of the system - is one of the most important open areas in the field.